CumulusNetworks/docs/content/cumulus-netq-31/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

 ## Cumulus Linux Upgrade

 The workflow for installation and upgrade of Cumulus Linux using LCM is to: select switches, choose options, run pre-checks, view job preview, begin job, monitor job, review snapshot comparison and analyze as needed.
 Up to five jobs can be run simultaneously; however, a given switch can only be contained in one running job at a time.

-For cloud deployments, contact your local Cumulus Networks sales representative or submit a support ticket to enable this function.

 {{<figure src="/images/netq/lcm-upgrade-workflow-300.png" width="700">}}